ome/ome-zarr-py/README.rst

 ome-zarr-py
 ===========

-Experimental support for images stored in Zarr filesets.
+Experimental support for multi-resolution images stored in Zarr filesets, according to the `OME zarr spec`_.

 Features